Spy vs. Spy (1984 video game): Reception

 Video magazine described it as "a rousing action-strategy contest" and praised the game's "excellent" graphics as "befit[ting] a game so rooted in a visual medium."
 The reviewer also noted that "no one has more successfully captured the original feel of the source nor offered a more satisfying result".
-Ahoy! agreed in its faithfulness to the original, and praised both the simultaneous two-player and one-player options.
+Ahoy! agreed in the Commodore 64 version's faithfulness to the original, and praised both the simultaneous two-player and one-player options.
+The magazine later praised the game's graphics, theme song, and humorous fatalities.
 Antic called it "one of the most original and clever games for the Atari computers yet".
 The magazine praised the simultaneous two-player display and concluded, "I cannot recommend this game highly enough."
-The ZX Spectrum version was rated number 20 in the Your Sinclair Official Top 100 Games of All Time.
+The ZX Spectrum version was rated number 20 in the Your Sinclair Official Top 100 Games of All Time, and awarded a Crash Smash in the August 1985 issue.

-Computer and Video Games scored the Sega Master System version 90% in 1989 and 88% in 1990.
+Computer and Video Games scored the Master System version 90% in 1989 and 88% in 1990.

 The NES version sold 300,000 units in North America.